 There have been a lot of gamers that are having trouble in trying to connect their Xbox One to their projectors.

 Some projectors are not detecting any source of input and are showing no pictures, while some projectors are simply blank.

 Is this you?

-Or are you a first time projector buyer or Xbox buyer and is just trying to connect your Xbox to your projectors, maybe your projector is kind or archaic and does not have the modern connection.
+Or are you a first time projector buyer or Xbox buyer and are just trying to connect your Xbox to your projectors.
+Maybe your projector is kind of archaic, and does not have the modern connection.

 1080P | 3000 Lumens | 10,000:1

 | Short Throw | Low Input Lag |